 A few types of this virus can cause cancer, including cervical cancer.
 This is why it is important for women in Leesburg and Centreville to receive HPV screening and learn prevention methods.

 An HPV test is done in conjunction with a Pap smear.
 This simple procedure diagnoses HPV, even if you’re not showing outward genital warts.
 The Pap smear involves using a swab to collect a sample of cells from your cervix.
 The cells are checked for irregularities, which can signal the presence of HPV.
 If you would like to receive HPV screening, speak with our medical team in Leesburg or Centreville.

 If you have genital warts, the doctors at Midatlantic OBGYN provide the medication required to clear them up.
 If your HPV test shows abnormal cell changes, you don’t have to panic or take action right away because it’s not a diagnosis of cancer.
 You should simply wait to be retested in 3-6 months to see if the irregularities clear up on their own.

 If abnormal cell changes persist, the doctors may recommend a colposcopy, a procedure that allows for a more thorough investigation of the cells.
 A colposcopy involves using a tool equipped with a lighted camera to look at your cervix more closely.
 The doctors may also take a biopsy of the suspicious cells during this procedure.

 Two immunizations are available to protect against the types of viruses that cause the most cases of HPV-related diseases and health problems.
 The HPV vaccine is given as a three-dose series over six months.

 Gardasil protects against cervical cancer, vaginal and vulvar cancer, and genital warts, and Cervarix protects against the types of HPV that cause most cervical cancers.

-For more information about HPV screening, contact Midatlantic OBGYN.
+For more information about HPV screening in Leesburg and Centreville, contact Midatlantic OBGYN.
 Call the nearest office or book online today.